nzoschke/ferret/Readme.md

     HEROKU_API_KEY=$UNPRIVILEGED_HEROKU_API_KEY

 # Transfer the app to the "ferret" org
-$ heroku manager:transfer --to ferret
+$ heroku manager:transfer --to $ORG

 # Build and release the code, then run the tests
 $ heroku build -b https://github.com/nzoschke/buildpack-ferret.git -r $APP